 Procurement Method Determined by Value – Because both design and construction are included in a single procurement, CVTD must use the procurement method appropriate for the services having the greatest cost for the entire procurement, even though other necessary services would not typically be procured by that method.
 If construction costs are predominant then CVTD must use either the sealed bid or competitive method of procurement to select the contractor.
 If design costs are predominant then CVTD must use qualifications-based procurement procedures to select the contractor.

 Selection Processes – CVTD may structure the design-build procurement using a single step or the two-step procurement method.

+3.10 Architct and Engineeringa.
+Definition – Profesional services of an architectural or engineering nature, as defined by

+state law, if applicable, that are required to be performed or approved by a person

+licensed, registered, or certified to provide those services or nature performed by

+contract that are associated with research, planning, development, design, construction,

+alteration, or repair of real property.
+Those other professional services of an

+architectural or engineering nature, or incidental services, that members of the

+architectural and engineering professions (and individuals in their employ) may logically

+or justifiabl perform, including studies, investigations, surveying and mapping, tests

+evaluations, consutations, comprehensive planning, program management, conceptual

+designs, plans and specifications, velue engineering, construction phase services, soils

+engineering, drawing reviews, preparation of operating maintenance manuals, and other

+related services.

+b.
+Procurement Method – CVTD shall negotiate a contract with the highers qualified firm

+for architectural and engineering services at compensation which is determined to be fair

+and reasonable to the Government.
+In making such determination, CVTD shall take into

+account the estimated value of the services to be rendered, the scope, complexity, and

+professional nature thereof.

+1. Should CVTD be unable to negotitate a satisfactory contract with the firm considered

+to be the most qualified, at a price determined to be fair and reasonable, negotiations with

+that firm should be formally terminated.
+CVTD should then undertake negotiations with

+the second most qualified firm.
+Failing accord with the second most qualified firm,

+CVTD should then undertake negitiations with the third most qualified firm.

+2. Should CVTD be unable to negotiate a satisfactory contract with any of the selected

+firms, CVTD shall select additional firms in order of their competence and qualification

+and continue negotiatioins in accordance with the Brooks Act until an agreement is

+reached.

-3.10 Procurement by Other than Full and Open Competition
+3.11 Procurement by Other than Full and Open Competition

 When Appropriate – Noncompetitive procurement procedures may only be used when the procurement is inappropriate for small purchase procedures, sealed bids, or competitive proposals, and at least one of the following circumstances is present: